da111003/Parameter-Optimization-of-SVM/README.md

 In this Python file, a fitness function has been implemented to optimize these parameters for SVM.

 ## Dataset

-The dataset for the project has been downloaded from the UCI Machine Learning Repository.
+The project's dataset has been acquired from the UCI Machine Learning Repository.
 [https://archive.ics.uci.edu/ml/datasets/Room+Occupancy+Estimation](https://archive.ics.uci.edu/ml/datasets/Room+Occupancy+Estimation)

-This dataset is used for estimating the precise number of occupants in a room using multiple non-intrusive environmental sensors like temperature, light, sound, CO2 and PIR.
-It is a multi-variate classification Dataset.
+The dataset is intended for the purpose of predicting the exact number of people present in a room, utilizing various non-invasive environmental sensors such as temperature, light, sound, CO2, and PIR.
+This dataset is categorized as a multi-variable classification dataset.

 Number of Instances: 10129